 If you want to own PowerPoint forever and only pay a one-time price, Microsoft offers the option to buy the application with a perpetual license.
 This is definitely the cost-efficient plan, as you only need to pay once, but it has some negatives which may impact a more demanding customer.
 When you buy PowerPoint with a perpetual license, you won’t get any future software updates, meaning that you’ll only be able to use the version available at the time.
 There’s no way around this; you’re required to make further purchases for future versions.

 On the other hand, buying an Office 365 subscription is definitely a long-term investment when it comes to money, but it has certain benefits.
 Subscription fees range from $10 per month to $100 per year, but you get immediate access to a large selection of Office applications and services which you can use alongside PowerPoint.
 Additionally, many applications have features that are only available with the Office 365 version.
-If you’re looking to actively work with Office for the foreseeable future, we definitely recommend going with the subscription-based licensing.
+If you’re looking to actively work with Office for the foreseeable future, we definitely recommend going with subscription-based licensing.

 Get to know the Ribbon interface

 The Ribbon has been a major part of Office suite applications for many years now, as it was first introduced back in Office 2007.
 It was designed with easier navigation in mind and put an end to the use of old-fashioned menus with multiple tiers of sub-menus.
 With the Ribbon, you get simpler navigation with a heavily visual interface that helps you locate the tools you know and love quickly.
-The Ribbon is your main and only way of navigating in PowerPoint, opening up the opportunities to format text, insert elements, implement animations, tweak your slides and access features.
+The Ribbon is your main and only way of navigating in PowerPoint, opening up the opportunities to format text, insert elements, implement animations, tweak your slides, and access features.

-Unlike earlier PowerPoint releases, the Ribbon in new versions such as PowerPoint 2016 and PowerPoint 2019 has a flatter, more appealing design to allow for less clutter on your screen distracting you from your work.
+Unlike earlier PowerPoint releases, the Ribbon in new versions such as PowerPoint 2016 and PowerPoint 2019 has a flatter, more appealing design to allow for less clutter on your screen, distracting you from your work.
 This minimalist interface gives PowerPoint a modern and stylish look that sets it apart from competitors.
-The location of tools and features is roughly the same as previous versions, so you shouldn’t have trouble finding your favorite commands.
+The location of tools and features is roughly the same as in previous versions, so you shouldn’t have trouble finding your favorite commands.
 If you’re struggling, just use the new Tell Me feature.

 How to hide the Ribbon

 There are several settings and ways to alter how the Ribbon displays itself by default.
-At the top right of your screen, you'll see an icon titled "Ribbon Display Options" which opens a drop-down menu with three different options:
+At the top right of your screen, you'll see an icon titled "Ribbon Display Options," which opens a drop-down menu with three different options:

 - Auto-hide Ribbon: This option hides the Ribbon itself, as well as the tabs and commands in it by default.
 When this is selected, the only way to make the Ribbon and its contents appear is by clicking on the top section of the PowerPoint screen.